TylerGeorgeAlexander/Fruit-Finder/README.md

 # Welcome to the Fruit Finder App!

-The Fruit Finder App is a simple web application that allows users to search for information about different types of fruit.
+The Fruit Finder App is a web application that allows users to search for information about different types of fruit.
 The app is built with EJS (Embedded JavaScript), Node.js, and Express.js.

 To use the Fruit Finder App, follow these steps:

 Install the required dependencies by running npm install in the root directory of the project.

 Start the server by running npm start or node app.js.
-This will start the server on http://localhost:3000.
+This will start the server on http://localhost:2121.

-Open your web browser and go to http://localhost:3000.
+Open your web browser and go to http://localhost:2121.
 You should see the Fruit Finder App homepage.

 Use the search bar to search for a specific fruit or browse through the list of fruits on the homepage.